-Free-flow means accepting the ambiguity of the language.
+Free-flow means accepting and embracing the ambiguity of the language.
 If you are watching a TV show, accept that you aren't going to understand everything.
 Don't try to look up every unknown piece of dialogue.

 Free-flow doesn't mean you need to go quickly.
 Go at whatever speed feels comfortable to you as long as you're not breaking your flow.
 If you are reading a comic or novel, then take your time, but don't linger on incomprehensible sentences.
 Accept that they are currently out of your reach and just move on.

 Free-flow immersion builds automaticity: the ability to understand words and structures instantly, without thinking.
 Automaticity relies on the subconscious mind.
 To build automaticity, you need to turn off your analytical mind so that your subconscious has full access to the input.

 Free-flow immersion is where the majority of acquisition happens.
 The conscious knowledge you’ve obtained through intensive immersion and active study helps your subconscious comprehend the language and make the connections between the words you hear and the pure thought in your mind.